mastergofujs/SED_PyTorch/README.md

 * `SED_PyTorch/MainClasses/`

-This folder contains several **core files** (Python classes files), which define the data processing, models initialization, the training and evaluation process.
+This folder contains several **core files** (Python classes files), which defines the data processing, models initialization, the training and evaluation process.
 The details about each class are given below.

   * `DataHandler.py`: This Python script defines the class of parameter initialization and data processing, which contain several methods for data preprocessing, such as `enframe()`, `windowing()`, etc. Besides, it provides all the raw input data for each task script by `load_data()` method.
 Note that, the most important parameter of `load_data()` is `fold`, which is used to generate the training and validation set.
 It is worth mentioning that the method `mix_data()` is essential for the Freesound dataset, because it is used to generate the sub-dataset with various polyphonic levels.
 Here is the usage of mixing the polyphonic sound for Freesound dataset:
     1.Load `DataHandler` class and create an object: